Botanical Name: Breynia nivosa

 It is surprising that we don't see Snowbush more often in nurseries.
 If you come across this beautiful tropical plant, buy it.
 You'll enjoy it first as a table accent -- and as it grows, an eye-catching floor plant.

 Origin: Tropical Asia, Pacific Islands and Tropical Australia

 Height: 3 ft (90 cm)

 Water: Water thoroughly and often to maintain moist soil.
 Do not allow the soil to dry out at any time.
 Remember to always use tepid water when watering your houseplants.

-Humidity: Moderate to high humidity.
-Give your plant the humid air it craves, like its native tropical home.
-Stand the pot on a pebble tray and mist with room-temperature water.
+Humidity: Give your plant the humid air it craves, like its native tropical home.
+Try to maintain a least 50% relative humidity around the plant.
+Stand the pot on a pebble tray or use a cool-mist room humidifier.

 Temperature: Average room temperatures 65-75°F/18-24°C. This tender tropical will tolerate a minimum of 60°F/16°C.